 The patient showed improved hip abduction and external rotation strength.
 This may be explained by the association of spinal manipulation with an increase in muscle strength either through facilitation or disinhibition of neural pathways (Pickar, 2002).
 Suter, McMorland, Herzog & Bray, (2003) have reported a significant decrease in motor inhibition of knee extensor in symptomatic patients with sacroiliac joint dysfunction following a spinal manipulation.

-We found significant improvement with pain-free lumbar movement after the second session of manipulation.
-This may be due to the release of entrapped synovial folds or intra-articular adhesions that limit motion (Indahl, Kaigle, Reikeras & Holm, 1997).
 The patient in this study has a history of recurrent low back pain.
 Brumagne, Lysens, Swinnen & Verschueren, (1999) have observed weaker or impaired lumbosacral repositioning ability in individuals with the history of low back pain.
 This may be the cause of overuse of the piriformis muscle, in this case, to compensate for the impaired positioning of the pelvis and lumbosacral spine.
 Also his nature of work requiring repetitive squat-stand movement, weaker gluteal muscle strength may have enhanced the overuse of piriformis muscle.
 Spinal manipulation improves paraspinal proprioceptive input thereby resulting in normal optimal positioning of the pelvis and lumbosacral spine (Pickar, 2002).
 Thus, spinal manipulation may have corrected the cause of piriformis syndrome in this study rather than only reducing local pain and improving pain-free range of motion.

 The immediate and significant effect of spinal manipulation seen in this case study was in line with the positive response to manipulative therapy shown by the patients with piriformis syndrome in previous case studies (O;Neill et al., 2008; Maryand et al., 2006; Nancy, 2003).
 But unlike these studies, we used manipulation as the first line of treatment followed by the exercise training.
 However, this study could not explain the long term effect of manipulation as it was a short period of study for 4 weeks.